It is important to understand the differences of the two types of policies to determine which approach is best suitable for your needs.

 •$500,000 of long term care benefits ($7000 month for 6 years) should you need care

-•$165,000 tax-free death benefit to your beneficiaries should you not need care
+•$165,000 tax-free life insurance benefit to your beneficiaries should you not need care

 •$100,000 returned to you should you change your mind

-Linked benefit long term care policies may be worthwhile for you to consider if you have liquid assets generally not needed for retirement income that can be easily repositioned.
+Hybrid long term care life insurance policies may be worthwhile for you to consider if you have liquid assets generally not needed for retirement income that can be easily re-positioned.

 Hybrid long term care policies do not offer State Long Term Care Partnership Protection.

-Please call us direct toll free at 800-891-5824 or complete our easy online quote request form.
+Please call me direct toll free at 800-891-5824 or complete my easy online quote request form.